Executive Directors

 Professor Adrian Harris

-Adrian undertook the one year NHS Leadership Academy, Executive Fast Track Programme in 2014 and has previously sat on the Council of the Royal College of Emergency Medicine.
-He is an honorary associate professor in healthcare leadership and management at the University of Exeter Medical School.
+Adrian undertook the NHS Leadership Academy Executive Fast Track Programme in 2014 and has previously sat on the Council of the Royal College of Emergency Medicine.
+He is an honorary associate professor in healthcare leadership and management at the University of Exeter Medical School, and is an independent member of the University Of Exeter Council, which is the governing body of the University.

 Chris Tidman